allgreed/kasprowicz.pro/content/posts/computer-aided.md

 ![](/img/computer-aided/fancy-corners-comparison.png)

-TODO:
-- print mark 5
-- document that the stock velcro fits now - at the end of "design" section
+After printing mark 6 I've solved the most pressing issue, namely the pad not maching the stock velcro that comes with the Tentacles.
+I've also verified that my ideas about corners and increased slope were splendid.

-- it's time to stop (though I had ideas like, making the chamfered corners nicer and using somthing called "adapter reporterski" [a cold shoe adapter, if that term wasn't overloaded enough] for even better fit), there are no annoying problems left with the current design - if it ain't borked - don't fix it!
+I gotta stop somewhere.
+Though I had ideas like using somthing called "adapter reporterski" [a cold shoe adapter, if that term wasn't overloaded enough] for even better fit.
+There are no annoying and pressing problems left with the current design.
+I'll leave you something to imagine.

+One last thing (which isn't strictly design-related) was that I've rotated the model, so that the exported STL is slice-ready.

 #### Manufacturing